shakespete/react/React Notes.md

 <h3>useMemo</h3>
 The useMemo Hook takes a result of a function and memoizes it.
 This means that it will not be recomputed every time.
 This Hook can be used for performance optimizations.
 In a memoized function, the result of a function call is saved and cached.
 Then when the function is called again with the same inputs, the cached value is returned.

-*useMemo runs during rendering, so make sure the computation function does not cause any side effects, such as resource requests.
-Side effects should be put into a useEffect Hook.*
+<strong>useMemo runs during rendering, so make sure the computation function does not cause any side effects, such as resource requests.
+Side effects should be put into a useEffect Hook.</strong>

 The array passed as the second argument specifies the dependencies of the function.
 If any of these values change, the function will be recomputed; otherwise, the stored result will be used.
 If no array is provided, a new value will be computed on every render.
 If an empty array is passed, the value will only be computed once.